jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/1_Get_Aero.typ

 // These are just some starting fractions. based on the provided text above, the summary could be expanded and refined In this section, we explained how we first obtain a three-dimensional aerodynamic load and how it interacts with the structural model.
-Then, we explained what data format is required for the kmeans++ method and what is obtained as output from APAME.
+Then, we explained what data format is required for the k-means++ method and what is obtained as output from APAME.
 Furthermore, the steps required to perform the needed data transformations were named.
 These were supported with visual illustrations and equations in addition to textual descriptions.
 Finally, through the mention of the beam model and optimization, an introduction to the following @chap_4_0_2  where fundamentals of beam models are explained was made.